Updated: October 2, 2021

 Day 3: Corning to Watkins Glen

-Explore the town of Corning before driving through Montour Falls and to Watkins Glen (south Seneca Lake) for the night.
+Explore the town of Corning before driving through Montour Falls and then to Watkins Glen (south Seneca Lake) for the night.

 Best things to see and do in Corning